A museum posts a photo of one of their pieces. It’s a striking work, and its vibrant colors jump off against the white walls.

 The Wellcome Collection is a museum located in London, with a unique and ingenious way of encouraging its visitors to become a part of the exhibit themselves.

 Wellcome invites its visitors to share their thoughts on the permanent Wellcome Medicine Man exhibit on social media, with the prompt “This makes me feel…”, and the hashtag #MuseumFeels.
-Museums staff prints out and display their favourite responses from Instagram on clipboards inside the exhibit.This works in two ways:
+Museums staff prints out and display their favorite responses from Instagram on clipboards inside the exhibit.This works in two ways:

 - It captures an experience and makes that a part of the exhibit